swfiua/80days/posts/dancing-in-the-dark.rst

 .. description: Kindling projects
 .. type: text

-So ten to go until this project is supposed to be up and running.
+So ten days to go until this project is supposed to be up and running.
-Now, this is a software project, just something I have been doing mostly for my own amusement.
+Now, this is a software project, just something I have been doing mostly for my own amusement, but it has a deadline and I am starting to hear that whooshing sound that deadlines make as the come by.

 I am 70 days in, so what do I have?